-Candidates for the master's degree with thesis must prepare and present thesis (or equivalent in creative work) acceptable to their supervisory committees and the Graduate School.
+Candidates for the master's degree with thesis must prepare and present a thesis acceptable to their supervisory committees and the Graduate School.
 The candidate should consult the Graduate School Editorial Office for instructions concerning the form of the thesis.
 The University Calendar specifies final dates for submitting the original thesis to the Graduate School.
 (Graduate Catalog - Master of Arts and Master of Science).